Visit Big Bear - The DMO

 Why is a TBID Needed?

-72% of TBIDs are formed due to a loss of city/county funding or insufficient existing funding to compete with other destinations for visitors.
+72% of TBIDs are formed due to loss of city/county funding or insufficient existing funding to compete with other destinations for visitors.

-How Are Funds Collected and Used?
+How Are Funds Collected and Managed?

 Visit Big Bear serves as the BBLTBID’s Owners’ Association.
-The Owners’ Association is charged with managing funds and implementing programs in accordance with the Plan, and must provide annual reports to the City Council.
+The Owners’ Association is charged with managing funds and implementing programs in accordance with the Plan, and must provide annual reports to City Council.

 Who Is Assessed?

-Ski Resorts: The annual assessment rate for ski resort businesses is two percent (2%) of lift ticket and annual pass revenue.
-Lift tickets and annual passes that are valid at multiple ski resorts will be assessed for that portion of the sales price of the lift ticket or annual pass that is attributable to the ski resort(s) within the BBLTBID boundary.
+Ski Resorts: The annual assessment rate for ski resorts is two percent (2%) of lift ticket and annual pass revenue.
+Lift tickets and annual passes valid at multiple ski resorts will be assessed for the portion of the sale that is attributable to the ski resort within the BBLTBID boundary.